brageosmi/jekyll-docs-theme/index.md

 # Overview

-> This is a [Jekyll theme](https://github.com/allejo/jekyll-docs-theme) based on [mistic100's modification](https://github.com/mistic100/jekyll-bootstrap-doc) of the official Bootstrap documentation from a few years back.
+> This is an [Jekyll theme](https://github.com/allejo/jekyll-docs-theme) based on [mistic100's modification](https://github.com/mistic100/jekyll-bootstrap-doc) of the official Bootstrap documentation from a few years back.

 Jekyll Docs Theme is provided as a theme for writing documentation for your projects instead of having a single large README file or several markdown files stored in a not so user-friendly manner.